 Day 1 - Lewis

 There are various routes onto Lewis and Harris.
-You can fly from Glasgow, Edinburgh or Inverness, but most visitors take the ferry from Ullapool into Stornaway or from Skye to Tarbert.
+You can fly from Glasgow, Edinburgh or Inverness, but most visitors take the ferry from Ullapool into Stornoway or from Skye to Tarbert.
 If you are touring you may decide to go in one port and out of the other to enable you to see more of Scotland.
+This is something we often do at Best Scottish Tours to so that we can show you as much of Scotland as possible!
 For the purpose of this blog, we will take the route into Stornaway and the return trip from Tarbert, over the sea to Skye.